-With the ignition on and the engine stopped, the manifold pressure is equal to atmospheric pressure and the signal voltage will be high.
+With the ignition "ON" and the engine stopped, the manifold pressure is equal to atmospheric pressure and the signal voltage will be high.
 This information is used by the ECM as an indication of vehicle altitude and is referred to as BARO.
 Comparison of this BARO reading with a known good vehicle with the same sensor is a good way to check accuracy of a "suspect" sensor.
-Readings should be the same $\pm .4$ volt.
+Readings should be the same \pm .4 volt.

-MAP Sensors have a colored plastic insert visible in the connector cavity.
+A MAP Sensor has a colored plastic insert visible in the connector cavity.
 Sensors with the same insert color are identical in calibration.
 The harness electrical connector color should also be the same as the sensor insert color.